powercord-org/powercord-backend/docs/1-your-first-plugin/1-plugin-lifecycle.md

 We got inspiration from React for our implementation, but it's basically a collection of specific methods called during various stages of your plugin.
 Right when it started for example, or right before unloading.

-They are extremely useful and useful, as it's where the entry and exit logic resides for the most part.
+They are extremely useful, as it's where the entry and exit logic resides for the most part.
+Their names are intentionally a bit verbose, to avoid any conflict with your own logic.

 >info
 > **Protip**: all of the lifecycle methods can be async.
 They'll be awaited when necessary by Powercord, like when
 > there's a load order requesting a plugin to be loaded.

-## `pluginStart`
+## `startPlugin`
 You've probably already seen this one in the Plugin Basics, but that's the really first method called in your plugin.
 This is where you'll put all of the logic that makes your plugin more than a dead piece of code doing nothing.